Contents

 Spacing and padding

-The spacing between table cells is adjusted by the cellspacing attribute of the table tag.
-The padding between the contents of the table cells and the border of the table cells is adjusted by the cellpadding attribute.
-The value of both these attributes is a number of screen pixels.
+The spacing between table cells is adjusted by the CSS border-spacing value that matches the table tag.
+The padding between the contents of the table cells and the border of the table cells is adjusted by the CSS padding value.

-Once again building on the previous example, the code
+Once again building on the previous example, with the style

 is rendered as